-Some of the enthusiasm surrounding predictive coding and its reputation as a cost-saving measure took a beating in the courtroom of US district Judge Anthony Battaglia, in San Diego, earlier this month.
+In at least one courtroom — that of US district Judge Anthony Battaglia, in San Diego — the enthusiasm around predictive coding’s cost-saving powers has been muted.
 At the end of a four-year patent case, he awarded $2.8 million to prevailing defendant Qualcomm for costs it incurred to review documents by means of a proprietary computer-assisted method.

 The bill is part of a $12.4 million award of attorneys’ fees, which included $392,000 to pay contract attorneys to review documents that had been identified as responsive by the technology.
 The case is believed to be one of the first reported instances in which a judge has ordered losing parties to pay the costs incurred by an adversary to use computer-assisted review.

 Plaintiffs Gabriel Technologies and Trace Technologies have appealed the ruling.
 They argue the computer-assisted review “obviously did not work well.”
 Judge Battaglia found that their suit for patent infringement and misappropriation of trade secrets against Qualcomm and two other defendants, Snaptrack and Norman Krasner, was frivolous.

 Battaglia granted summary judgment in favor of the defendants in September 2012.

 The judge said the $2.8 million expense item is due to “a complex computer generated algorithm.”
 The system was designed and implemented by H5, a San Francisco-based service provider that obtained patents for some of its review process last year.

 Though Battaglia’s February 1 ruling says the defendants used a computer-assisted method to review all 12 million documents collected in the case, court documents suggest the $2.8 million fee covered review of a much smaller subset of records.